Junonia grisea

-Junonia grisea, the gray buckeye or grey buckeye, is a species in the butterfly family Nymphalidae.
+Junonia grisea, also known as the gray buckeye, grey buckeye, or Western buckeye, is a species in the butterfly family Nymphalidae.
 It is found in North America, west of the Rocky Mountains.
 Like the common buckeye, the gray buckeye is a brown butterfly with eyespots on its wings that distract predators from its body.

 Junonia grisea was formerly considered a subspecies of the common buckeye, Junonia coenia, called Junonia coenia grisea.
 The gray buckeye's status as a separate species was discovered in 2018 by Dr. Jeffrey Marcus, an entomologist at the University of Manitoba, and Melanie Lalonde, a graduate student.
-As a result, Junonia grisea is now found mainly west of the Rocky Mountains.